Punta Gorda Airport (Florida): Airline service

 Vision Airlines and Direct Air ended all service to PGD in 2012.
 Shortly after the collapse of Direct Air, Allegiant grew their PGD presence from three to seven cities and started basing aircraft full-time at the airport.
 Allegiant continues to grow at PGD; by the end of 2015, Allegiant served 29 destinations from PGD.

 Frontier Airlines briefly served PGD in late 2016 to mid 2017 offering flights to Philadelphia, Chicago-O'Hare, and Trenton which had been relocated from nearby Southwest Florida International Airport in Fort Myers.
 After the tourist season of that year, Frontier discontinued service to PGD and shifted the flights back to Fort Myers.

+Allegiant Air started service to Punta Gorda in 2014.
+The airline's first route to PGD was from Portsmouth International Airport at Pease.
+The airline bought a share of a nearby hotel in early 2024 in an effort to increase tourism and flying into the region, but it sold its share in 2025.

+As of mid 2025, the airport is seeking additional low-cost airlines to provide service.
+The announcement came as Allegiant revealed additional routes through Punta Gorda.

 Florida International Air Show

 The airport has been home to the Florida International Air Show since 1981.
 The Florida International Air Show is a 501(c)(4) nonprofit organization operated wholly by several hundred volunteers that include airport staff.
 Each year, the Florida International Air Show donates proceeds to various local charities that provide their volunteers for the setup, operations, and breakdown of the event.
 Through November 2016, the Florida International Air Show has donated $2.9 million to these local working charities throughout its history.